AUTHENTICITY HONESTY TRUST RESPECT RECIPROCATION

 The Meet Up Collective’s program is conceptualised by the values, knowledge and approaches of Behavioural Science.
-Behavioural Science is trans-disciplinary and academically rigorous degree that draws on theoretical knowledge from a variety of schools, including but not limited to social and community psychology, sociology, political science and cultural studies.
+Behavioural Science is trans-disciplinary and academically rigorous degree that draws on theoretical knowledge from a variety of schools, including social and community psychology, sociology, political science and cultural studies.

 Exposure to this multi-faced, critical and credible lens motivated and inspired Isabella to foster the wellbeing of secondary students in a comprehensive, holistic and specialised way.
 Embodying this lens enables a safe and supportive environment for young people whilst continuously improves their skillset and relationships within this space.
 Below are five of the main aspects from Behavioural Science that TMC employs in their interactions with young people.

 Reflexivity is the inquisition into our interpretive systems that shape our knowledge production.
 It is a mindset that deconstructs ideas of power, hegemony and resistance, as well as perceptions of insider and outsider groups.
 When this knowledge is misinterpreted and internalised, peoples’ behaviours are affected as they exert these knowledge system.
 Being reflexive breaks down this assumed knowledge and questions how we came to learn this.
 Further, it examines whether our practice is being inclusive of all people.

 Within the practitioner and client relationship, the practitioner is more inclined to gravitate towards clients who share similar values and lifestyles.
 Being reflexive in this circumstance would allow the practitioner to take a step back and ask why am I spending more time with this person?
 Am I excluding others because of this?
 How can I alter my behaviour, interactions and thought process to be more inclusive of others?
 The practice of reflexivity ensures the improvement of client and practitioner relationships as well as enhancing inclusivity.